rishikesh-madabhushi/Hearts-Game-Web/README.md

 5. Started/In progress controllers and visual side of the game.

 # TODO
+1. Database initialization script (to insert critical ADMIN and USER role)
-1. Game workflow controllers.
+2. Game workflow controllers.
-2. Improve visual side of the game.
+3. Improve visual side of the game.
-3. Game room disconnect event listener and handler.
+4. Game room disconnect event listener and handler.
-4. Switch disconnected users to AI.
+5. Switch disconnected users to AI.
-5. JUnit tests
+6. JUnit tests
-6. Refactor client side (type script components)
+7. Refactor client side (type script components)
+8. Docker

+# How to run
+1. Enter 'npm start' command in '/client/src/main/web' path.
+2. Start MongoDB.
+3. Change database information in 'application.properties' file to yours.
+4. Run the server configuration.